 The Murray River flows more than 2500 kilometres from the Snowy Mountains to the Southern Ocean in South Australia.
 Discover the Mighty Murray Way and follow the laid back rhythm of one of the world’s longest rivers.
-Through its changing landscapes from the Riverland to the Murray Mouth, discover stunning scenery and see how life has evolved along the river over the past two hundred years – from microbreweries to gourmet produce, riverboats and cruises with our guide to the best things to see and do along the Might Murray Way.
+Through its changing landscapes from the Riverland to the Murray Mouth, cruise along the river and discover stunning scenery and see how life has evolved along the majestic Murray.
+From rich Aboriginal culture, to microbreweries and gourmet produce, riverboats and cruises, start exploring with our guide to the best things to see and do along the Might Murray Way.
 Download the Mighty Murray Way road trip map and start exploring.

 A quick trip from Renmark, the Wilkadene Woolshed Brewery is located in the historic 100 year-old shearing sheds of Wilkadene Station.
 Its rich history, stunning riverfront location and beautiful gardens make it the perfect place to kick back and relax, bottle of local brew in-hand.
 Settle in for the afternoon with a River Time Session Pale or something stronger like the Firehouse Coffee Stout - made with Riverland roasted coffee - and drink in the spectacular views and friendly, relaxed atmosphere.
 There's also wine to choose from or a range of Hard Lemonade, Rude Ruby and ciders.